DTEC 109 Air Conditioning for Diesel Technology (2 credits)

 DTEC 155 Electricity for Diesel Technology (4)

 An introductory lab/theory class in electrical fundamentals.
-A practical approach to the study of electricity including Ohm’s Law, power, series and parallel circuits, direct and alternating current, with strong emphasis on diagrams and troubleshooting.
+A practical approach to the study of electricity including Ohm’s Law, power, series and parallel circuits, direct and alternating current, with a strong emphasis on diagrams and troubleshooting.
 This class is designed for technicians in the Diesel Technology field.
 (F, S)

 DTEC 164 Introduction to Mobile Hydraulics (4)